Graduate Faculty: Barton, Bodenhamer-Davis, Cohen, Englander-Golden, Evenson, Holloway, Isom, Koch, Leung, Quinn, Sandel, Williamson.

 The student who is lacking basic preparation in any of the above core knowledge and skill areas may be required to complete prerequisite course work or complete individual studies prior to entry into one of the advanced graduate courses.

 After completion of the core curriculum, students complete 27 semester credit hours selected from the following courses.

 DRSWA collaborates with faculty in related graduate programs at UNT, such as counselor education and sociology, to offer a Master of Science degree with a major in interdisciplinary studies (MSIS) that meets the individual needs of professionals in this field.
 More information about the MSIS can be found in the Toulouse School of Graduate Studies section of this catalog.

-Students with undergraduate course work in rehabilitation or students having extensive rehabilitation field experience may request advanced placement for some of the core curriculum courses.
+Students with undergraduate course work in rehabilitation or students having extensive rehabilitation field experience may apply to take advanced placement examinations in many of the core curriculum courses.

 Candidates for the master's degree must pass a final written comprehensive examination over their course of study.
 In lieu of the departmental comprehensive exam, students may submit a passing score on the national certification exam for rehabilitation counselors (CRC).

 Students are assigned an academic adviser from among the DRSWA faculty.
 The academic adviser will assist the student in developing a formal degree plan by the end of the student's second semester in the program.

 The rehabilitation services curriculum does not usually include a minor, but students may elect to exceed the 48-semester hour minimum and include a minor of 6 to 9 hours.

 The graduate curriculum in rehabilitation counseling has been designed to satisfy the accreditation standards established by the Council on Rehabilitation Education (CORE) [1835 Rohlwing Road, Suite E, Rolling Meadows, IL 60008; (847) 394-1785].
 The DRSWA rehabilitation counseling program is fully accredited by CORE through 2005.